-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 2. He Sounds Like a Real Winner

-ESPN's Todd McShay reported that Oklahoma wide receiver Dede Westbrook (see above item for more on his checkered recent history) was tossed out of a team Scouting Combine interview earlier this year.
+Todd McShay reported during ESPN's draft broadcast that Westbrook (see above item for more on his checkered recent history) was tossed out of a team scouting combine interview earlier this year.

 That is almost impossible to do.

 The interviews are only 15 minutes long.
-They are easy, consisting of questions from teams, and maybe some Xs and Os work.
+They are easy, consisting of questions from teams, and maybe some X's and O's work.

 You have to be a real...something...to get thrown out of one.